-Members of the Partnership welcome that the importance of the local level is specifically included in one of the five main Policy Objectives that will drive EU investments during the period of 2021-2027 (objective nr.
-5: “A Europe closer to its citizens”).
-This Policy Objective, which envisions a more horizontal approach, seeks to support locally-led development strategies and sustainable urban development across the EU.
+The signatories of the declaration argue that their involvement in modernising the EU’s Cohesion Policy would satisfy one of the main objectives sought by the EU of “a Europe closer to its citizens” (Policy Objective nº 5).
+Indeed, this objective envisions a more horizontal approach and seeks to support locally-led development strategies and sustainable urban development across the EU.

 * Besides Efus (FR, Coordinator) the Partnership includes the following local and regional authorities: Madrid (ES, Coordinator), Nice (FR, Coordinator), Brussels-Capital Region (BE), Helsinki (FI), Lille Métropole (FR), Mechelen (BE), Regione Toscana (IT), Riga (LV), Toruń (PL), Unione della Romagna Faentina (IT)